ExPLoit: Extracting Private Labels in Split Learning: Our Proposal: ExPLoit

 \subsection{Putting It All Together}

 The individual components described thus far can be combined to carry out our label leakage attack.
-Our attack starts with the input owner performing split learning process with the label owner, as shown in Figure.~\ref{fig:learning_problem}a.
-During this process, the input owner collects the embedding $z_i$ and the corresponding loss gradient $\nabla_{z}L_i$ produced for each input.
-Using this data, the input owner can use the \emph{Gradient Inversion Attack} to leak the private labels.
-Our attack is described in Algorithm.~\ref{alg:attack}.
-In the outer loop, we pick values for hyperparameters $\lambda_p, \lambda_{ce}$ and the learning rates $\eta_{g'}, \eta_{\hat{y}}$ using a Bayesian hyperparameter optimization algorithm.
-The surrogate parameters $\{\hat{y}_i\}_i$ and $\theta_{g'}$ are randomly initialized, and each inner loop of the attack proceeds as follows: \begin{enumerate} \item Replay split learning with surrogate parameters.
-This involves the following steps: \begin{enumerate}[label=\alph*.] \item Sample a batch of embeddings, gradients and surrogate labels $\{z, \nabla_zL, \hat{y}\}_{batch}$. \item Perform forward pass to produce predictions $\{p'\}$ and compute the loss $\{L'\}$ with labels $\{y'\}$. \item Perform backpropagation to compute the loss gradients $\{\nabla_{z}\mathcal{L'}\}$. \end{enumerate} \item Compute the GIA loss: $L_{GIA}$ (Eqn.~\ref{eq:loss}). \item Update surrogate parameters $\theta_{g'}$ and $\{\hat{y}_i\}$ using gradient descent to minimize $L_{GIA}$. \end{enumerate} We repeat the above steps for multiple iterations until the surrogate parameters converge.
+Our attack starts with the input owner performing split learning process with the label owner, as shown in Fig.~\ref{fig:learning_problem}a.
+During this process, the input owner collects the embedding $z_i$ and the corresponding loss gradient $\nabla_{z}L_i$ for each input.
+Using this data, the input owner can use the \emph{ExPLoit} attack to leak the private labels.
+Our attack is described in Algorithm~\ref{alg:attack}.
+In the outer loop, we pick values for $\lambda_p, \lambda_{ce}$ and the learning rates $\eta_{g'}, \eta_{\hat{y}}$ using a Bayesian hyperparameter optimization algorithm.
+The surrogate parameters $\{\hat{y}_i\}_i$ and $\theta_{g'}$ are randomly initialized, and each inner loop of the attack proceeds as follows: \begin{enumerate} \item Replay split learning with surrogate parameters with the following steps: \begin{enumerate}[label=\alph*.] \item Sample a batch of embeddings, gradients and surrogate labels: $\{z, \nabla_zL, \hat{y}\}_{batch}$. \item Perform forward pass and compute loss $\{L'\}$ using predictions $\{p'\}$ and surrogate labels $\{y'\}$. \item Perform backpropagation to compute the loss gradients $\{\nabla_{z}L'\}$. \end{enumerate} \item Compute the ExPLoit loss: $L_{ExP}$ (Eqn.~\ref{eq:loss}). \item Update surrogate parameters $\theta_{g'}$ and $\{\hat{y}_i\}$ to minimize $L_{ExP}$. \end{enumerate} We repeat the above steps until the surrogate parameters converge.